hangorazvan/MMM-timer/README.md

 MagicMirror 2 Notification alert & timer trigger

 Put in config.js and is working in background.
-All settings are inside of module
+All settings are inside of module or add in config.js

 	{
 		module: "timer",